akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/VPN-Connected-No-Internal-Access-DNS-Issue/Readme.md

 ---

-## Verification
+## ✅ Verification

+After applying the fix:

-- VPN connected successfully
+- VPN connection remained active
-- Internal server reachable via IP
+- Internal server was reachable via IP
-- Hostname resolution successful
+- Hostname resolution was successful
-- Shared folder accessible
+- Shared drives became accessible

-- User confirmed issue resolved
+This confirmed that the issue was resolved and remote access was restored.

-Remote access functionality restored.

 ---

-## Skills Demonstrated

-- VPN troubleshooting
-- DNS configuration validation
-- Network vs DNS issue isolation
+## 🔎 Additional Observation

+After fixing the DNS issue, I noticed that access to the shared folder returned an “Access Denied” error.

+This indicated that:

-- Active Directory connectivity troubleshooting
+- Network connectivity was restored
-- Structured L1/L2 troubleshooting methodology
-- Professional documentation practices
+- DNS resolution was working
+- The remaining issue was related to permissions

+This helped separate network issues from access control issues during troubleshooting.

 ---

+## 💼 Business Impact

+In a real environment, this issue would prevent remote users from accessing internal resources such as shared drives.

+This could delay work, disrupt collaboration, and increase support requests, especially for teams relying on VPN access.

+---

+## 🧑‍💻 Skills Demonstrated

+- Diagnosed VPN connectivity issues in a domain environment
+- Identified DNS misconfiguration affecting remote access
+- Differentiated between network, DNS, and permission-related issues
+- Used command-line tools to validate connectivity and resolution
+- Restored access by correcting DNS configuration
+- Applied structured troubleshooting to isolate and resolve the issue

+---

-## Key Takeaway
+## 🧠 Key Takeaway

-A VPN status of **"Connected"** does not guarantee access to internal resources.
+This lab showed that a VPN connection showing “Connected” does not guarantee access to internal resources.

-Effective troubleshooting requires:

-1. Validate VPN connection
-2. Test internal IP connectivity
-3. Test hostname resolution
-4. Confirm DNS configuration
-5. Check access permissions
+Proper troubleshooting requires checking connectivity, DNS resolution, and access permissions step by step.

 ---